-The responsibility for implementation of safety within PAC rests with the Directors.
+The responsibility for implementation of safety within the Practice rests with the Partners.

-All Directors and employees of PAC and contractors or sub-contractors working for PAC's clients have a duty to undertake their roles in a responsible manner, to ensure their own safety and to ensure the safety of others who may be affected by their work.
+All partners within PAC and all employees of the Practice and of contractors or sub-contractorsmworking for PAC's clients have a duty to undertake their roles in a responsible manner, to ensure their own safety and to ensure the safety of others who may be affected by their work.
 All must be aware of both the Client's and legislative safety requirements that are relevant to their work.
 Where employees of PAC and contractor's working on the project have any doubts about the correct procedures to adopt, they should consult their line manager, supervisor or the Project Manager.
 They should report any condition that they believe represents a risk to the health or safety of themselves or others.